Kristianped/world-cup-score-board/README.md

 ## Data
 The data for the world cup board is stored inside the module world-cup-data.
 ##### Team
 A team consists of a name and which group it is in.
-It is intended to expand with keeping track of how many points a team gathered during the group stages, amount of goals scored, and how the matches went against the others in the same group.
-This makes it easier to calculate which teams qualify for the knockout stages.
+When a match is finished in the group stage, statistics is added to the team; points accumulated, amount of goals scored, amount of goals conceded, yellow cards and red cards.
 ##### Group
-A group consists of a name, a list of teams and a list of results for the matches played by the teams in the group against eachother.
-The intention is to keep track of how each group plays out and who might qualify for the knockout stages.
+A group consists of a name, a list of teams and a list of results for the matches played by the teams in the group against each other.
+When the group stage is complete, a list of who qualifies for the knockout stages can be retrieved.
 ##### Match
-The match object consists of two teams, and an enum telling us which stage the match is being played at; group stages, quart finals, final etc. When a match is started via the startMatch-method, a RunningMatch-object is created which keeps track of amount of goals scored for each team and if the match is playing or ended.
+The match object consists of two teams, and an enum telling us which stage the match is being played at; group stages, quarter-finals, final etc. When a match is started via the startMatch-method, a RunningMatch-object is created which keeps track of amount of goals scored for each team and if the match is playing or ended.
 Updating goals for this RunningMatch is done via a background task that runs async.
-How often a goal is scored and how many goals each match can possibly have is controlled via some constants inside the Match-object.
+How often a goal is scored and how many goals each match can possibly have is controlled via some constants inside the MatchCallable-object.
 Each time a goal is scored or the match ends will notify every implementation of the interface MatchNotifier.
 ##### ScoreBoard
-The score board sets up the groups with teams, and each group sets up the matches between the teams inside each group.
-The score board keeps track of all group matches and has methods for getting the finishes matches, starting a match and finishing a match.
+The score board receives a list of groups, and then each group sets up the matches between the teams inside the group.
+The score board keeps track of all group matches and has methods for getting the finished matches, starting a match and finishing a match.
 The intention is to expand this to keep track of which teams qualify for the knockout stages after the groups are finished playing.
 And setting up matches for each stage after the group stage is finished.